-Code Item of data Priority for collect 5.3 Receipts for industrial work done or industrial services rendered to others, including other establishments of the same enterprise, covering 1 ana an 5.30.1 Contract and commission work and use a starting and late 5.30.1(i) Of which, for units not residing in the country ۰ ۲۰۰۰ ۲ 5.30.2 Repair, maintenance and construction work 1 5.30.3 Installation work 5.30.4 Research and development work of an industrial and a second secon 5.31 Industrial services rendered to other enterprises 2 5.32 Industrial services rendered to other which a bary standard establishments of the same enterprise 2 and the second sec 5.4 Value of own-account fixed assets 5.9 Other revenue 5.91 Revenue from the rental or lease of industrial equipment and buildings 5.99 Other revenue and the general furned to address that the set of a set a 6.
+Code .Item of data Priority for collect tion a / 5.3 Receipts for industrial work done or industrial services rendered to others, including other establishments of the same enterprise, covering \$ 10 \$ 5.30.1 Contract and commission work and prove the contract and commission 15.
+1 5.30.1(i) Of which, for units not residing in the country a" .
+5.30.2 Repair, maintenance and construction work 5.30.3 Installation work 5.30.4 Research and development work of an industrial and a nature 2 5.31 Industrial services rendered to other enterprises 2 5.32 Industrial services rendered to other who have been a serviced establishments of the same enterprise 2 \$1.45; 4 5.4 Value of own-account fixed assets 5.9 5.91 Revenue from the rental or lease of industrial equipment and buildings Sign of 5.99 Other revenue for the second of the control of the second 6.
 Purchases or receipts of goods and services !
-6.1 Purchases or receipts of materials and supplies for production, including goods received from other establishments of the same enterprise, covering 1 и и ст.
-3 6.10.1 Quantity and cost of individually important materials 6.10.2 Containers and packaging materials ÷ 6.10.3 Fuels and electricity ··· · 6.10.3(i) 6.10.3(ii ) Quantity and cost of electricity purchased 1 6.10.3(ii i) Quantity of electricity generated 1 6.10.3(iv ) Quantity of electricity sold 1 6.10.3(v) ан - - - - - - - - - - - - - - - - - - - 6.10.4 Materials for own-account fixed assets and to a the repair work 7.11 6.11 Purchases or receipts of materials and supplies from other enterprises 6.12 Value of materials and supplies received from other establishments of the same enterprise 2
+6.1 Purchases or receipts of materials and supplies for production, including goods received from other establishments of the same enterprise, covering 1 in in the second of the second 6.10.1 Quantity and cost of individually important materials 6.10.2 Containers and packaging materials 6.10.3 Fuels and electricity 6.10.3(i) Quantity and cost of individual fuels purchased d Bud 6.10.3(ii Quantity and cost of electricity purchased 1 6.10.3(ii 6.10.3(iv Quantity of electricity sold 1 6.10.3(v) Total energy consumed 1 to 1 t 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 6.10.4 Materials for own-account fixed assets and took and the second of the repair work 7.11 6.11 Purchases or receipts of materials and supplies from other enterprises 6.12 Value of materials and supplies received from other establishments of the same enterprise 2